High-order regularization dealing with ill-conditioned robot localization problems: Simulations and Experiments

 \subsection{Experiments}

-In this section, we describe an extensive experimental validation in the real-world environment to evaluate the performance of the proposed method.
+In this section, we provide extensive experimental validations in the real-world environment to evaluate the performance of the proposed method.
 Our experimental platform is shown in Fig. \ref{Jackal_Robot}.
 Four anchors are used in these experiments to locate the robot by a tag carried on this robot.
-The coordinates of the anchors are measured manually using a rangefinder and the height of one anchor is changed in different experiments to reach the different degrees of ill-conditioned situations.
-The positions of the four anchors are (0, 0, 2.29), (5.30, 4.12, 1.20), (-0.56, 2.01, 0.30), and (6.00, 0, 1.20) ((6.00, 0, 1.80) in another experiment).
-The robot is designed to move along a given trajectory with unknown dynamics.
-The position of the robot is calculated only by the current distance measurements between the robot and the four anchors, which means that no assumption of the robot dynamics and the trajectory is required to calculate the position of the robot.
-An Ouster Lidar is used to provide the reference positions of the robot, which are used to evaluate the performance of the proposed method in this paper.

-In order to reduce the influence of some unexpected factors such as environment disturbance and UWB sensor antenna orientation on distance measurements, a filter is applied to filter the data before calculating the position of the robot.
+The coordinates of the anchors are measured manually using a rangefinder.
+The robot is designed to move along given trajectories with unknown dynamics.
+The position of the robot is calculated only by the current distance measurements between the robot and the four anchors, which means that no assumptions of the robot dynamics and the trajectory are required to calculate the position of the robot.
+An Ouster LiDAR is used to provide the reference positions of the robot, which are used to evaluate the performance of the proposed method.
+To reduce the influence of some unexpected factors, such as environment disturbance and UWB sensor antenna orientation, on distance measurements, a filter parameterized by the environment is applied to filter the distance measurements before calculating the position of the robot.
 To estimate the performance of the proposed method, the Umeyama method\cite{Umeyama1991Least} is used in these experiments to align two point patterns into the same frame referring to some evaluation tools\cite{grupp2017evo}.
-The result and the reference of the localization experiment are shown in Fig. \ref{real_route_result}.